trpc/trpc/README.md

 import * as trpcNext from '@trpc/server/dist/adapters/next';
 import * as z from 'zod';

-// The app's context - is typically generated for each request export type Context = {};
+// The app's context - is generated for each incoming request export type Context = {};
 const createContext = ({
   req,